taskiq-python/taskiq/docs/guide/testing-taskiq.md

 # Testing with taskiq

-Everytime we write programs, we want them to be correct.
+Every time we write programs, we want them to be correct.
 To achieve this, we use tests.
 Taskiq allows you to write tests easily as if tasks were normal functions.

 Let's dive into examples.